mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Scripting
 The use of a computer language where your program, or script, can be run directly with no need to first compile it to binary code.
 Semi-structured data - a form a structured data that does not have a formal structure like structured data.
 It does however have tags or other markers to enforce hierarchy of records.

+***Scripting Languages*** (partial list):

+* JavaScript
+* PHP
+* Python
+* Ruby
+* Groovy
+* Perl
+* Lua
+* Bash
+* Shell

 ## Sentiment Analysis
-Using algorithms to find out how people feel about certain topics or events
+Using algorithms to find out how people feel about certain topics or events.

 ## SQL
 A programming language for retrieving data from a relational database.
 Also, SQL is used to retrieve data  from  big  data by translating query into mappers, filters, and reducers.

 SQL is a standard language for accessing and manipulating databases (relational and non-relational).
+Also, SQL is used to query big data (examples are: Spark, Snowflake,
+Amazon Athena, Google BigQuery).

 **What is SQL?**